By: Kjelti Kellough

 The photo can’t be used for commercial purposes like advertising, marketing, or any promotional activities.
 This is because editorial photos feature images of people or things that have not been licensed for commercial use.
 But these images can be used in non-commercial settings, like newspaper articles, educational blogs, and magazines.

 3. Evaluate whether you need a standard or extended license

 Always read the restrictions included with your content purchase.
-For most purposes, a standard license is all you’ll need and covers most basic usage like display on the web.
+For most purposes, a standard license is all you’ll need and covers most basic usage like the web display.
 If you want to do more with the image – for example, print it on a t-shirt you’re selling or use it in a wedding invitation template – you may need to purchase an extended license.

 4. Don’t use models to imply endorsement

-You cannot imply that a photograph’s subject is personally endorsing a product, or depict the model in a “sensitive way” without a disclaimer.
-This could include expressly or by implication portraying the model as experiencing mental or physical health problems, substance abuse, criminal behavior or sexual activity or preference.
+You cannot imply that a photograph’s subject is personally endorsing a product or depict the model in a “sensitive way” without a disclaimer.
+This could include expressly or by implication portraying the model as experiencing mental or physical health problems, substance abuse, criminal behavior, sexual activity, or preference.